-Conduct an initial briefing (if practical) for Reception Centre staff before the centre is opened to evacuees. ☐ Schedule the initial Action Planning meeting. ☐ Advise ESS Director and Reception Centre staff that the Reception Centre is able to receive evacuees.
-ONGOING ACTIONS: ☐ Maintain liaison/contact with the ECC (ESS Branch Director). ☐ Maintain Time and Event Log in chronological order describing actions taken during the shift. ☐ Maintain a receptionist position to answer all incoming telephone calls to the Reception Centre. ☐ Ensure regular Action Planning meetings are conducted. ☐ Ensure that Operational Periods are established.
-Once Action Plans are completed review, approve and authorize implementation. ☐ Conduct periodic briefings with the Staff to ensure Reception Centre priorities and objectives are current and appropriate. ☐ Monitor Reception Centre Staff activities to ensure that all appropriate actions are being taken.
+Conduct an initial briefing (if practical) for Reception Centre staff pefore the centre is opened to evacuees.
+Schedule the initial Action Planning meeting.
+Advise ESS Director and Reception Centre staff that the Reception Centre is able to receive evacuees.
+ONG GOING ACTIONS: Maintain liaison/contact with the ECC (ESS Branch Director).
+Maintain Time and Event Log in chroraken during the shift. nological order describing actions Maintain a receptionist position to ans othe Reception Centre. swer all incoming telephone calls Ensure regular Action Planning meeti ngs are conducted.
+Ensure that Operational Periods are e established.
+Once Action Plans are completed rev mplementation. iew, approve and authorize Conduct periodic briefings with the Staff to ensure Reception Centre priorities and objectives are current and appropriate.
+Monitor Reception Centre Staff activities to ensure that all appropriate actions are being taken.
 Provide information for press releases and other public information materials communicated by the Information Officer.
-Review and approve Situation Reports, Action Plans, Media Releases, exceptional resource requests etc. being forwarded to the ECC as required. ☐ Provide direction and support to Reception Centre Staff as required. ☐ Ensure ongoing monitoring of facility operations to ensure worker and evacuee safety. ☐ Ensure that appropriate worker care is implemented. ☐ Request assistance from ESS Support Organizations through proper channels (e.g., ECC), if needed. ☐ Brief replacement for the next shift and identify outstanding action items or issues RECOVERY ACTIONS:
+6 Review and approve Situation Reports, Action Plans, Media Releases, exceptional resource requests etc. being forwarded to the ECC as required. □ F Provide direction and support to Reception Centre Staff as required.
+Ensure ongoing monitoring of facility operations to ensure worker and evacuee safety.
+Ensure that appropriate worker care is implemented.
+Request assistance from ESS Support Organizations through proper channels (e.g., ECC), if needed. ☐ Brief replacement for the next shift and identify outstanding action items or issues RECOVERY ACTIONS: $\hfill \square$ Authorize Reception Centre demobilization of services when they are no longer required.
+Date: 12/01/2022 Page: 67 of 219